eugene-datascience/O2E-Demo/README.md

 * [Contact](#contact)

 ## General info
-This is a data extraction, parse, and load into Postgres, which pulls metadata on the latest N paper submissions from the Computer Science arXiv, which is currently hosted by Cornell University.<br />
+This is a data extraction/parse, and load into 1) .csv file 2) PostgresDB, which pulls metadata on the latest N paper submissions from the Computer Science arXiv, which is currently hosted by Cornell University.<br />

 It can be accessed at https://arxiv.org/list/cs/new, and through an RSS feed at http://arxiv.org/rss/cs<br /><br />